Wednesday, 1 January 2020 - 00:00 UTC

 Happy New Year everyone!
 Congratulations on surviving yet another trip around our Sun!

-If we look back at the space weather events in 2018 we have to conclude we've had a rather boring year.
+If we look back at the space weather events in 2019 we have to conclude we've had a very boring year.
 Solar minimum is here.
-We have had 221 days without any sunspots on the earth-facing solar disk and the strongest solar flare was a C8.1 solar flare back in February.
-We had no M or X-class solar flares in 2018.
-The last time this occurred was in 2009.
+We have had a whopping 283 days without any sunspots on the earth-facing solar disk (222 spotless days in 2018) and the strongest solar flare was a C9.9 solar flare back in May.
+Just like in 2018, we had no M or X-class solar flares in 2019 but we did come close to the M-class threshold with that C9.9 solar flare!
+Believe it or not, we did had 32 C-class solar flares in 2019 which is way more than we had in 2018 (13 C-class solar flares).
+More data can be found here if you like these kind of facts.

-The strongest geomagnetic storm of this year took place in August.
-A coronal mass ejection from a faint filament eruption surprisingly sparked a strong G3 (Potsdam Kp7+) geomagnetic storm on 26 August.
-The coronal mass ejection was faint but it came with a prolonged southward directed interplanetary magnetic field and that was enough for some brilliant aurora displays around the world.
-We did had more days with geomagnetic storm activity (20 days) than during the years 2008, 2009 and 2010 so for solar minimum we didn't do too bad this year.
+The strongest geomagnetic storm of this year also took place in May.
+A coronal mass ejection from a filament eruption surprisingly sparked a moderate G2 (Potsdam Kp6+) geomagnetic storm on 14 May.
+The coronal mass ejection came with a prolonged mostly southward directed interplanetary magnetic field down to -15nT and that was enough for some brilliant aurora displays around the world.
+We did had only 18 days with geomagnetic storm activity in 2019 compared to 19 days in 2018.

-Despite the very low space weather activity that we had in 2018 we must say that as a website we have had a great year.
-We broke many records, something we never would have expected as we are at solar minimum.
+Despite the very low space weather activity that we had in 2019 we must say that as a website we have had yet another great year.
+We again broke many records, something we never would have expected as 2018 already was a great year and the fact that we are near or at solar minimum.

 A few years ago we were actually worried... how are we going to survive solar minimum?
 We expected a drop in visitors and a drop in income.
 How will we pay the bills?
 Turns out there was nothing to worry about.
 We never had as many visitors as we had this year and thanks to your donations and ad revenue (that's why it is so important for us that our visitors do not use an ad blocker!) we had no trouble paying all the bills.
 SpaceWeatherLive is part of a non-profit organisation so the extra funds could be invested into something that many of you have asked us about.
-In September we celebrated our 10th birthday and introduced an app for iOS and Android which has been downloaded more than 10.000 times already!
-A brilliant milestone for our website!
+In September of 2018 we celebrated our 10th birthday and introduced an app for iOS and Android and in 2019 we could develop the app further.
+We added the option to remove the in app ads if you desire.
+This was a highly requested feature and thanks to your donations we could make it a reality.
 Thank you!

 Thank you for reading this article!
 Did you had trouble with some of the technical terms used in this article?
 Our help section is the place to be where you can find in-depth articles, a FAQ and a list with common abbreviations.
 Still puzzled?
 Just post on our forum where we will help you the best we can!
 Never want to miss out on a space weather event or one of our news articles again?
 Subscribe to our mailing list, follow us on Twitter and Facebook and download the SpaceWeatherLive app for Android and iOS!